peterwetjens/Zebra-stepper/README.md

-PDF contains Fritzing sketch and C code for operating used Zebra printer stepper motor
+PDF contains Fritzing sketch and Arduino C code for operating used Zebra printer stepper motor MP4 shows it working